spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 - To run the Application aka with web interface, follow below steps :
     - Open a terminal and `cd` to the directory `gene-exp-4-tumor`.
 Run the cmd `uvicorn --app-dir ./src main:app --reload --host 127.0.0.1 --port 8000` Note the URL and port are optional and these values shown here are default values.
     - Open browser and access the URL http://127.0.0.1:8000.
+    To run the tests, `cd` to the project root directory in terminal.
+Execute `pytest`.

 ##### Contact and Further Information